VerbalExpressions/JSVerbalExpressions/README.md

     (or)
     $ grunt test

+## Creating a minified version

+This will generate a minified version of VerbalExpressions.js (aptly named VerbalExpressions.min.js) in a _dist_ folder.

+    $ grunt build

 ## Examples

 Here's a couple of simple examples to give an idea of how VerbalExpressions works: